ElenaCoder/JavaScript30-Projects/project-30-whack-a-mole-game/README.md

 - Random mole appearances with different durations
 - Countdown timer to keep track of the remaining time
 - Score counter to display the current score
-- Sound effects for successful hits and game over
+- Sound effects for game over
-- Responsive design for different screen sizes

 ## Technologies used